-As disclosed in our Current Report on Form 8-K filed with the SEC on February 22, 2018, Steven L. Krill's employment with the Company as Executive Vice President and Chief Scientific Officer terminated, effective February 26, 2018.
+- (1) As disclosed in our Current Report on Form 8-K filed with the SEC on February 22, 2018, Steven L. Krill's employment with the Company as Executive Vice President and Chief Scientific Officer terminated, effective February 26, 2018. - (2) As disclosed in our Current Report on Form 8-K filed with the SEC on September 26, 2018, the Compensation Committee approved the appointment of David Pernock to the position of Chief Operating Officer, effective as of September 1, 2018.